-Area and Perimeter Formula are the two major formulas for any given shapes or sizes in Mathematics.
+Area and Perimeter Formula are the two major formulas for any given two-dimensional shape in Mathematics.
 In geometry, you will come across many shapes such as circle, triangle, square, pentagon, octagon, etc. In real-life as well, you will come across different types of objects having different shapes and sizes, which occupy some spaces in a place and their outline distance specifies the total length of the object.

 All the shapes have their own properties, based on their structure, sides and angles.
 The two main features are the area and perimeter.
 For example, the amount of paint required to paint a wall of rectangular shape is calculated by its area and to put the boundaries of the square field we have to calculate its perimeter to know the total length of the field.